kisharji1/Delivery-Mode-Predictor/README.md

-#Visit this Deployement of Delivery Predictor using the below link
+#Visit this Deployment of Delivery Predictor using the below link
 https://ml-model1-l490.onrender.com/